-Our community group welcomes the continued recognition by DARD of the problems caused within the rural population due to Social Isolation.
+We welcome the continued recognition by DARD of the problems caused within the rural population due to Social Isolation.
 We acknowledge the priority areas for intervention listed within the Draft Action Plan under Social Isolation of promoting tolerance, health, well-being and inclusion for rural dwellers and through our long established work within rural communities agree that these are valid and worthwhile Priority Areas for Intervention.

 Poor Mental Health and well-being is an issue that has major impacts within rural communities given the fact that many people are living in isolated circumstances often on their own or with limited family and / or community connections.

-The farming community is also a grouping who have been shown to have poor mental health as they are facing increasing stresses of managing their businesses mostly working on an individual basis with limited opportunities to engage with others.
-Any new pilot programmes delivered under the new framework need to take into consideration the knowledge and learning of previous programmes evaluations.
+The farming community is also a grouping who have been demonstrated to have poor mental health as they are facing increasing stresses of managing their businesses mostly working on an individual basis with limited opportunities to engage with others.
+Many of the LRSN's are engaged in delivering mental health and wellbeing programmes over the last ten years, all of these programmes have been externally evaluated and have shown excellent results in improving local mental health and wellbeing.
+Any new pilot programmes delivered under the new framework need to take into consideration the knowledge and learning of the evaluations.

-One concern we would have that by naming the priority as 'promote positive mental health and wellbeing' rather than 'promoting positive health and wellbeing'; interventions could be limited in their scope to secure engagement by rural dwellers.
+One concern that we would have that by naming the priority as 'promote positive mental health and wellbeing' rather than 'promoting positive health and wellbeing'; interventions could be limited in their scope to secure engagement by rural dwellers.
 There is still a stigma around mental health in rural areas and people would be more likely to engage with activities that are seen to be about general health and wellbeing, people in many instances would not want to be identified through participating in activities as someone who has mental health issue.
 If people are at least attracted to an activity the issue of mental health can then be addressed.

-Therefore we do welcome the example initiatives listed as they list 'Support for health and wellbeing activities' as well as 'Support the promotion of mental health awareness and actions' and we ask that the learning and evidence from positive work that has been undertaken with rural communities through the LRSN's, Healthy Living Centres, other Community, Voluntary and Statutory bodies on these actions and activities are used when drawing up plans for initiatives to support under the new
+Therefore we welcome the example initiatives listed as they list 'Support for health and wellbeing activities' as well as 'Support the promotion of mental health awareness and actions' and we ask that the learning and evidence from positive work that has been undertaken with rural communities through the LRSN's, Healthy

-TRPSI framework.
+Living Centres, other Community, Voluntary and Statutory bodies on these actions and activities are used when drawing up plans for initiatives to support under the new TRPSI framework.